2018 in retrospect, Part II

 In the Arctic Ocean, two minutes means near certain death.
 For a ship underway, in heavy seas or the Arctic dark, two minutes is an impossibility.
 For a crew new to each other, under reasonably controlled circumstances, eight minutes was a good trial.

 The climate change alarm went off long ago.
 The global survival suit, a tremendously thin layer of atmosphere between Earth and the universal void, has a few leaks.
 We’ve long known this.
-Somewhere along the line, we collectively decided it doesn’t matter and we walked off the side of the ship.
-I am still thinking, “Why did we do that?”
+S

 While many people stand around pointing, a handful more are scrambling to reduce emissions, decrease resource extraction, and increase a range of efficiencies.
 We can’t turn the whole planet hard to, or launch a Zodiac to drag floating carbon back to Earth.